ausboss/PygDiscordBot/README.md

 -bot will now say your display name and not your username

 -i modified the endpoint and conversation history to use langchain and soon i will add oobabooga support. i just need to add a line to detect what api you put as the endpoint.
+(ADDED)

 -more to come soon..